SumoLogic/sumologic-documentation/docs/manage/connections-integrations/heroku.md

 <img src='https://upload.wikimedia.org/wikipedia/commons/e/ec/Heroku_logo.svg' alt="Thumbnail icon" width="100"/>

-Heroku is a platform that allows developers to build applications in the cloud.
-Sumo Logic provides an [add-on for Heroku](https://elements.heroku.com/addons/sumologic) that fully integrates the power of Sumo Logic log analytics for Heroku users.
+Heroku is a platform that allows you to build cloud-based apps.
+Sumo Logic offers an [add-on for Heroku](https://elements.heroku.com/addons/sumologic) that fully integrates Sumo Logic log analytics for Heroku users.

 When you install the Sumo Logic add-on for Heroku from the Heroku site, and agree to our Terms of Service, a Sumo Logic account is provisioned for you, and your application logs are automatically forwarded to this account.